 With all the focus on the opioid epidemic, it’s surprising that there isn’t more talk about the dangers of Tramadol.
 When a new prescription painkiller medication comes out, it’s potential for abuse is always questioned.
 Tramadol is an opioid medication used to treat pain; it’s also sold under the brand name Ultram.
-Many people still don’t think that Tramadol has to potential for abuse or can be addictive because it wasn’t classified as a Schedule IV drug nationwide until 2014.
+Many people still don’t think that Tramadol has the potential for abuse or can be addictive because it wasn’t classified as a Schedule IV drug nationwide until 2014.
 While Tramadol does have a much lower chance of being abused, Tramadol is addictive.

 Tramadol Addiction Symptoms